Mario Adorf

-Mario Adorf (/de/; born 8 September 1930) is a German actor, considered to be one of the great veteran character actors of European cinema.
-Since 1954, he has played both leading and supporting roles in over 200 film and television productions, among them the 1979 Oscar-winning film The Tin Drum.
-He is also the author of several successful mostly autobiographical books.
+Mario Adorf (/de/; 8 September 1930 – 8 April 2026) was a German actor, considered to be one of the great veteran character actors of European cinema.
+In his native country, he was one of the leading film and television stars for decades, winning two German Film Awards for acting and an Honorary Award for Outstanding Contributions to German Cinema.

+From 1954 to 2023, he appeared in both leading and supporting roles in over 200 film and television productions, ranging from euro westerns and crime thrillers to the 1979 Oscar-winning film The Tin Drum.
+Adorf worked with noted directors such as Volker Schlöndorff, Rainer Werner Fassbinder, Billy Wilder, Robert Siodmak, Sam Peckinpah, Sergio Corbucci, and Claude Chabrol.
+He was the author of several successful, mostly autobiographical books.